-Thanks to the park’s bus system and the terrain itself, trail-less hiking in Denali can be very approachable, even for hikers who are starting out.
+Thanks to the park’s bus system and the terrain itself, trail-less hiking in Denali can be very approachable, even for hikers who are starting.
 With a size akin to that of Massachusetts, Denali National Park offers plenty to explore.

 Bears are common sightings on Denali National Park trails.
-Be sure to bring bear spray with you and brush up on bear safety before going on Denali hiking tours.
+Be sure to bring bear spray and brush up on bear safety before going on Denali hiking tours.

 Apart from bears, you’re bound to catch sightings of other large mammals such as wolves, caribou, and Dall’s sheep.
 Small mammals like red marmots, foxes, and squirrels also run afoot.

 Birdlife is thriving in Denali National Park.
 From bald eagles and golden eagles to mew gulls, ptarmigans, ravens, and gray jays, birdwatchers have plenty to see here.

 See Related: Savage River Loop Trail

 The short answer is both yes and no. Always remember that Denali is an untamed wilderness, and as such, being prepared is essential.

 Bears and moose run amok, rivers flood without warning, and the weather can change quickly.
 Exploring off the trail without a compass on an overcast day is an easy way to get lost.
 This and other unforeseeable dangers can turn your hiking vacation into a nightmare.